KonnexionsGmbH/db_seeder/README.md

 - data definition hierarchy: only schema
 - privileged database / user: n/a / db2inst1
 - restrictions:
-  - the IBM Db2 Database only accepts operating system accounts as database users
+  - the IBM Db2 DBMS only accepts operating system accounts as database users

 - data types used: